 Research for the Cultural Resources Inventory included a cultural resources record search at the Eastern Information Center (EIC), a Sacred Lands File (SLF) record search by the Native American Heritage Commission (NAHC), and a pedestrian survey assessment (see Section V).
-No prehistoric archaeological resources were observed during the field survey.
+No prehistoric City of Moreno Vallev s Than rporated archaeological resources were observed during the field survey.
 The cultural resource records and literature search at the EIC indicated that no prehistoric sites or isolates have been recorded within the project boundary or within the 0.5-mile radius.
 The cultural resources assessment indicates it is unlikely that prehistoric properties would be adversely affected by construction of the project.
 The SLF search by the NAHC resulted in negative findings for a traditional cultural resource in the project area.

-Potentially Significant Impact Less Than
+Less Than

-Significant
+Potentially Significant

-with
+Significant with

-Mitigation
+Impact Mitigation

-Incorporated
+Incorporate